 Brazil and Mexico, the wind leaders of the regionThe first commercial-scale wind power plant in Latin America was built in Costa Rica in 1996.
 More than two decades later, however, the Central American nation has lagged behind, with new leaders rising in the region.
-In 2020, Brazil had by far the largest installed wind capacity in the region, with more than 17 gigawatts.
+In 2022, Brazil had by far the largest installed wind capacity in the region, with more than 24 gigawatts.
 The Brazilian wind industry is also among the most important worldwide, ranking among the top ten countries.

 One of the areas with lots of room for future development is the installation of offshore wind farms, which currently have no presence in the region.
 According to estimates, Argentina and Brazil display the highest technical potential for offshore wind energy, both with more than one terawatt of feasible capacity.
 With its vast coastal areas, strong winds, and favorable climatic conditions, Latin America could become a major wind energy powerhouse in the decades to come.